aws-ia/terraform-aws-eks-blueprints/patterns/nvidia-gpu-efa/README.md

-# EKS Cluster w/ NVIDIA GPUs and EFA for AI/ML Workloads
+# EKS Cluster w/ NVIDIA GPUs and EFA for Machine Learning

-This pattern demonstrates an Amazon EKS Cluster with an EFA-enabled nodegroup that utilizes `p5.48xlarge` instances with H100 NVIDIA GPUs used in distributed, multi-node AI/ML workloads.
+This pattern demonstrates an Amazon EKS Cluster with an EFA-enabled nodegroup that utilizes `p5.48xlarge` instances with H100 NVIDIA GPUs used in distributed, multi-node machine learning.

 The following components are demonstrated in this pattern: